Are you running a fever of 101°F or greater?

-- When you’re in a place where there is any infected person, you should wash your hands properly and frequently with soap or hand wash.
-If it’s possible, try to wash your hands with warm water because people frequently touch their faces or nose and bacteria can easily be transmitted.
+- When you’re at an infection-prone place, you should wash your hands properly and frequently with soap or hand wash.
+If possible, try to wash your hands with warm water because people frequently touch their faces or nose and bacteria can easily be transmitted.

-- It may sound rude, but don’t let any infected person to sneeze or cough without covering his or her mouth and nose with a handkerchief.
+- It may sound rude, but don’t let an infected person sneeze or cough without covering his or her mouth and nose with a handkerchief.
 Normally, the bacteria are transmitted via air passage at this point.

 - Your mother may have told you that sharing is caring.
-It’s true in most cases, but if anyone has been infected with strep throat in your family, don’t share anything with them, including glass, plates, towels etc.
+It’s true in most cases, but if anyone is infected with strep throat in your family, don’t share anything (27) with them, including glass, plates, towels etc.

 - If the infected person is your family member, then you should always keep his/her eating utensils and drinking glasses separate from the rest of the family.
 Make sure that those utensils are washed properly in hot water.

-If you find our article helpful, then don’t forget to share it with your friends because they can misinterpret strep throat as common sore throat.
+If you found our article helpful, then don’t forget to share it with your friends because they might be misinterpreting strep throat as a common sore throat.
 You can also share your experience of dealing this annoyance in the comments section below.

-Because, sometimes throat can become irritated from eating too spicy food or smoking.
+Throat can get irritated from eating too spicy food or smoking.
 If you can identify anything like this and eliminate it, the soreness should get better.

 Another reason would be acid reflux or heartburn.
 When the acid in the stomach washes up into the throat, it might cause a mild chemical burn which leads to soreness.

 This could be strep throat also, which is characterized by a bad sore throat without accompanying cold symptoms.
 It is more likely if you also have swollen glands and enlarged tonsils in your neck.